 |

-explore a bit.
-A search, on any search engine, using keywords such as
+any search engine, using keywords such as "housetraining pets" or

-"housetraining pets," will find you even more articles to study.
+"submissive urniation" will find you information to study.
+Just be

-you have a favorite web resource or know of a helpful email list or online
+favorite web resource or know of a helpful email list or online forum, please

 - Rehabilitation of a Puppy Mill Dog, by Michelle Bender and